Podmev/FolderTextSearch/README.md

     - feature tests for complete implementation of SearchApi
     - manual tests with a lot of output for some external folder as source of searching, for example Intellij-Idea project
-- Many tests checking search on source files of same project
+- Many tests checking search on source files of the same project
 - Feature tests for indexing
     - concurrency
     - incremental